-- Banking Webapp

-- How would you perform exploratory testing?

-- Scenarios you would try?
+- Anything else you would try?

+- Additional scenarios?

-- Features you would focus on?
+- Additional focus on certain features?

 - Particular tours?

 We Have Learned

 - Exploratory Testing - Tests are not created in advance. - Testers check the system on-the-fly, - Often based on ideas noted before beginning. - Testing as a thinking idea. - About discovery, investigation, and role-playing. - Test design and execution done concurrently. - Often by directly using the software and its user interfaces.